shauryaa09/Kaggle-News-Classification/README.md

 I also found that unsupervised learning showed a test accuracy of upto 0.97 which can be a useful result, given the fact that labels are not used.
 Among the categories, sport was easily distinguished by the classifiers, while business, tech and, entertainment, mixed a little more in the predictions.

-The second notebook is about using a recommender system to classify movies based on their ratings.